-Several commenters suggested that Washington State consider lot sizes up to 50 pounds consistent with or similar to California and Oregon standards.
+WSLCB considered the several initial comments during rule development that Washington State consider regulatory frameworks similar to California and Oregon standards, including an increase from a 5 pound lot size to a 50 pound lot size.
 The WSLCB offers that in both Oregon and California, only labs deduct samples substantially increasing cost and regulatory oversight.
-In Washington, however, licensees may deduct samples, and normally do.
-Additionally, there are other differences between the regulatory structures between these states that do not align with the Washington State framework.
+In Washington, licensees may deduct samples, and normally do.
+Additionally, there are other differences in the statutory and regulatory structures between these states that do not align with the Washington State framework.
+In other words, practices in other states align with a system of regulation that is shared by multiple agencies and different licensing structures consistent with enabling legislation.
+In contrast, I-502 placed all authority for marijuana regulation with the WSLCB, a licensing and enforcement agency.
+It is not possible to simply "lift and shift" another state's regulatory structure for product quality control and place it in Washington's framework.

 For example, in California, all products must be first held by a licensed distributor - not the producer or processor - while they are tested by an independent, licensed laboratory.
 Licensed testing laboratories do not publish their prices, and the costs of testing services are not publicly available.
 Testing prices depend on the number of samples to be tested, the type of product testing, and the specifics of the contract between the distributor and the laboratory, among other factors.
 Similarly, Oregon labs perform every step of testing, including collecting and processing samples, performing compliance tests, and reporting results.
 Oregon also requires that, among other things, individuals performing "sampler" functions must be employed by an Oregon accredited laboratory, provide proof of training, and be licensed to transport required quantities of "usable marijuana items.
-These additional layers of regulatory oversight add significant cost to testing requirements.
+These additional layers of regulatory oversight add significant cost to testing requirements and highlight the differences in enabling statute design.

-While both California and Oregon allow larger batch weights or lot sizes, the sample increments for each lot or batch are proportionate and similar to Washington's current requirements, reaffirmed in this rule proposal.
+While both California and Oregon allow larger batch weights or lot sizes, the sample increments for each lot or batch are proportionate and similar to Washington's proposed requirements.